-This page is based on information from Martin Sorensson of Bästa Casino Bonus and from Cristian Seres.
+This page is based on information from Martin Sorensson of Bästa Casino Bonus, from Cristian Seres and from Ola Sassersson.

 - Kasino in Sweden

 This page is about the versions of the fishing card game Casino that are played in Nordic countries, specifically the variants played in Sweden and Finland.
 As in all fishing games, the table is seen as an ocean containing a number of face up cards representing fish.
 During the game the players catch these fish by playing matching cards from their hands.